A 20-Year Old Dilapidated Duplex Penthouse Turned Into A Psychedelic Sky Shack For Less Than 50k

 1) The living room: When I took up the house, the long but narrow hall was an ugly blue color, had almost no furniture or decor on the walls.
 At that age, my home aesthetics revolved around a burst of color.
 Every wall accent and accessory had a pop of color set against neutral walls and furniture.
 So think tie 'n' die bedsheets, multi color, pop cushions, painted wooden crates, and of course THE door.

-2) One of my favourite parts of the house was this door which was completely covered with psychedelic art prints. (which was a phase I was going through at age) This door provided the perfect background to many a hangout in the house, and suited the vibe and the kind of people it hosted.
+2) One of my favourite parts of the house was this door which was completely covered with psychedelic art prints. (which was a phase I was going through at the time!)
+This door provided the perfect background to many a hangout in the house, and suited the vibe and the kind of people it hosted.
+Interestingly, this might have been the earliest versions of a decoupage I may have done without even knowing it was that!

 3) The bedroom incorporated a bit of an oriental minimalism theme with tones of red, black and white and almost no other color.
 I couldn't get a bed up the narrow spiral staircase, so a floor bed it was.
 I had done a silver paint effect on the white background wall behind which added a bit of glitter to an otherwise monochromatic theme.